Are tax breaks a green light for more electric company cars?

 With climate change and air pollution hitting the headlines, some businesses are considering making the switch to 'greener' company cars with low CO2 emissions.

-Despite some initial resistance to electric cars because of a lack of recharging infrastructure, 2020 has experienced a steady rise in sales.
+Despite some initial resistance to electric cars because of a lack of recharging infrastructure, the past year has experienced a steady rise in sales.
 Recent figures from the Society of Motor Manufacturers and Traders (SMMT) show that pure-electric models accounted for 6.7% of total new car registrations.
 Adding in plug-in hybrids (PHEVs) takes that figure up to 10.5%.

-This perhaps has been partly helped by the new company car rules that were introduced earlier in the year.
+This perhaps has been partly helped by the new company car rules that were introduced earlier in 2020.
 Here we discuss the various tax benefits of switching your company cars to electric.

 Taxable benefits - the implications for different electric company vehicles